DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 Field | Type | Description
 ------|------|------------
-disabled | boolean | Specifies whether a row is disallowed to select. selected | boolean | Specifies whether a row is selected. someSelected | boolean | Specifies whether a row is partially selected. onToggle | () => void | An event that initiates row expanding or collapsing.
+disabled | boolean | Specifies whether a row is disallowed to select. checked | boolean | Specifies whether a row is selected. indeterminate | boolean | Specifies whether a row is partially selected. onChange | () => void | An event that initiates row selecting or deselecting.

 ## Plugin Components